tianhaoz95/time_since/NOTE.md

 your task is to make the border of the "delete account" button in the settings page have the same color as the button fill color which is red.

+Your task is to internationalize the "log now" and "customize date" buttons in the status screen.

 === Backlog ===

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package: